z4f1r0v/zafirov.me/content/post/iagainsti.md

 ### Running
 - the hardest part is yet to come — to a person that cannot start the hardest part is the beginning; to a person out of shape the hardest part is somewhere along the track
 - it takes commitment — you have to want it
 - leave it to the professionals — you always see the awesome athletes in the magazines, on the Internet, TV, etc ...
 It’s good and all but these are people that do that for a living.
 Now think about what your goals are.
 If you want to be a professional at this task/sport/job then you gotta get going.
 If not — don’t compare yourself to them since you don’t have the same amount of time, money, trainers, tools, rehabilitation.
-Looking up to them is completely fine when looking for inspiration!
+Looking up to them is perfectly normal.

 </br>
 Many celebrities in the world are victim of hate.
 One of them is basketball superstar LeBron James.
 I wouldn’t call myself a big fan of his but I respect him and his achievements.
 I’ve seen many videos of him and in one of them he said something like “There are no shortcuts to greatness”.
 I cannot explain how precisely this sentence strikes me as it defines all the values I hold dear and sums them up in a concise manner.
 Unfolding that I hear — “You need to work hard.
 You need to devote your time, your energy and your whole being to what you do in order to be successful.
 It will be tough and most probably you will fail many, many times.
 But that is ok.
 The minute you stop fearing failure you will be on the right path.
 And, of course — have fun with it.”